Keyboard shortcuts

 Library Usage

-Open PQL’s runner can be embedded in a Rust program to evaluate PQL strings without shelling out to the CLI.
+Open PQL’s runner can be embedded in a Rust program to evaluate PQL strings without going through the CLI.

 Add the Dependency